Sophos333/Sophos333/README.md

 ---

-## 🧭 Values & Approach I believe: - Data should drive decisions — not just reports. - Dashboards should **communicate**, not just display. - Learning is lifelong — from the battlefield to the BI suite.
+## 🧭 Values & Approach I believe:

+- Data should drive decisions

+- not just reports.

+- Dashboards should **communicate**, not just display.

+- Learning is lifelong.

 ---